-If a student does not have funds for an appeal or if the appeal is denied, the student may still be able to regain his or her eligibility for future semesters.
+If the appeal is denied, the student may still be able to regain his or her eligibility for future semesters.
 The student will need to enroll at Wheeling University at his or her own expense (no financial aid assistance) and implement an academic plan with the Financial Aid Office and Director of Undergraduate for Success, in advance for the conditions under which eligibility can be regained.